Jexactyl/plugin-manager-addon/INSTALL.md

 ### Need some help? ℹ️
 Please contact me on [Discord](https://discord.com/invite/qttGR4Z5Pk) if you run into any issues during installation.

+# BEFORE INSTALLING ⚠️

+This add-on will not work that are not in version v1.9.x.
+If you want to use this plugin manager, consider using Jexactyl. https://jexactyl.com

 ## Automatic Installation 📥

 Download and run the bash script provided in this repository to install files.